What is BMDFM?

 BMDFM is provided as compiled multi-threaded versions for:

 A machine with one CPU can be used for development and test purposes only as it is not possible to get real acceleration on one CPU.
-But as soon the application program has reached a certain state of maturity it can be moved without modifications to BMDFM installed on a multiprocessor mainframe.
+But as soon the application program has reached a certain state of maturity it can be moved to BMDFM running on a wide range of multicore/many-core computers (from tiny embedded devices to multiprocessor big iron mainframes).

 - Alpha: Tru64OSF1/64, Linux/64, FreeBSD/64;